Constitutional Law on the California Bar Exam

 1. First, know how Constitutional Law is tested.

-Constitutional Law does not always appear on the California Bar Exam.
-It shows up about once every 2–3 exams.
-It tends to be tested on its own, though it is sometimes combined with Real Property or Criminal Law.
-(When it is combined with Real Property, takings and the substantive Due Process Clause tends to be tested.)
+Constitutional Law does not appear on the essay portion of every California Bar Exam.
+Instead, it shows up about once every two to three California Bar Exam administrations.
+Constitutional Law tends to be tested on its own, although it is sometimes combined with Real Property or Criminal Law.
+(When Constitutional Law is combined with Real Property, takings and the substantive Due Process Clause tend to be tested.)

-The good news is that you can apply general MBE law to a Constitutional Law question.
-California law has not been tested on Constitutional Law questions.
+The good news is that you can apply general MBE law to a Constitutional Law essay question, as California law has not been tested on Constitutional Law essay questions.

 2. Be aware of the highly tested issues.

-The State Bar of California tests certain issues over and over again on Constitutional Law questions.
+The State Bar of California tests certain Constitutional Law issues repeatedly.
 (We have a more detailed overview of these issues in our California Bar Exam One-Sheets.)

 - The Dormant Commerce Clause: States may not discriminate against interstate commerce or unreasonably burden interstate commerce.
-Discriminatory laws are struck down unless they can pass strict scrutiny.
-A nondiscriminatory law is upheld if it serves an important state interest and does not impose an unreasonable burden on interstate commerce.
+Laws that discriminate against interstate commerce are struck down unless they can pass strict scrutiny.
+A law that burdens interstate commerce but does not discriminate against interstate commerce is upheld if it serves an important state interest and does not impose an unreasonable burden on interstate commerce.